outis-cloud/name/README.md

 # DNS-Management
-A Ccript For Dns Server Manager
+A Script For Dns Server Manager